opencasestudies/ocs-bp-diet/README.md

 This case study is appropriate for those new to R programming.
 It is also appropriate for more advanced R users who are new to the Tidyverse.
-This particular case study may require some introductory knowlege of R programming.
+This particular case study may require some introductory knowledge of R programming.

 #### Suggested homework